mannansiddiqui/Self-managed-Kubernetes-cluster-on-the-AWS-cloud/README.md

 ![9](https://user-images.githubusercontent.com/74168188/184804077-b27ccb53-b74b-4b84-b933-0d5a1368b526.png)

-#### Step-2: Configure first as a master node and the other two as a slave nodes
+#### Step-2: Configure the first instance as a master node and the other two instances as slave nodes.

 Let's configure master node